 Rather than a specific model to follow, Service Leadership is a platform for leading, living and working.
 It is grounded in self-care, equity and collaboration.
 Read our initial ideas about Service Leadership here.

-During our research over the past year, we have heard loud and clear that now is the time for Service Leadership.
-The 21st century is demanding we rethink how we connect and lead our families, communities and offices.
+Throughout our research, we have heard loud and clear that now is the time for Service Leadership.
+The 21st century is demanding we rethink how we connect with our families, communities and offices.
 There is a growing awareness that the power of being in service to others will allow us to rebuild systems and mindsets that are stuck in the past.
 Why do we feel Service Leadership is a platform that can empower leaders of all ages and experiences?
 Our research tells us that:

 - Somewhat ironically, the best way to make it not about me is to know myself really, really well.
 This means that we play to our strengths and serve in ways that come naturally and feed us energy.
 The more we understand what inspires us, scares us and our reactions to stress or change, the easier and faster we can turn our attention and energy toward others without getting caught up in our own drama and needs.